mddazure/azure-vwan-microhack/README.md

 ## Task 4: Verify connectivity
 :point_right: From "protected" VNETs Spoke 1 and Spoke 2

-On spoke-1-vm, traceroute and browse to each of the Spokes (172.16.(2)(3)(4).4) and to the Branch (10.0.1.4).
+On spoke-1-vm, traceroute and curl to each of the Spokes (172.16.(2)(3)(4).4) and to the Branch (10.0.1.4).

-:question: Do all browser connections succeed, what are the first hop addresses?
+:question: Do all curl connections succeed, what are the first hop addresses?

 On spoke-1-vm, traceroute and browse to www.bing.com.